 We believe that the recent high-level meetings among Iraqi political leaders could be the last chance for this government to solve the Iraqi political crisis, and should it fail, we believe, the Iraqi Council of Representatives and the Iraqi people need to judge the Government of Iraq’s record and determine what actions should be taken -- consistent with the Iraqi Constitution -- to form a true unity government to meet those responsibilities.

-Technorati tags: and or and or and or You don't have to hate other groups to love your own and Space Shuttle Endeavour STS-118 EVA and Nanotechnology helps scientists make bendy sensors for hydrogen vehicles
+Technorati tags: Senator Carl Levin and Senate Armed Services Committee or Senator John Warner and the surge or President Bush and General Petraeus or You don't have to hate other groups to love your own and Space Shuttle Endeavour STS-118 EVA and Nanotechnology helps scientists make bendy sensors for hydrogen vehicles

 No comments: